 Length of Electricity Contract

-Most electricity companies will require you to sign a contract for 12 or 24 months.
+Most energy utility companies will require you to sign a contract for 12 or 24 months.
 The pro for signing a contract for a longer period is that most electricity providers in Germany offer a price guarantee.
 This means that you’ll pay the same X amount per kilowatt for your entire contract period.
 So if electricity prices increase, you’ll continue paying the lower rate.

 The other con is that you can only cancel the contract at the end of the contract period.
 This means that if you, for some reason, want to switch to a new electricity provider in Germany, you won’t be able to until your existing contract ends (unless you leave the country).

-So there really is no best electricity contract length to sign up for.
+So there really is no best contract length to sign up for.
 It’s entirely up to your personal preference.
 The only important thing to watch out for is making sure that the company you choose accepts monthly payments in arrears.